~ Updated in 2019 ~

 The big problem you get in many (most?) parts of the Pacific Northwest and the U.K., is that there is no hard compacted soil, or shale, or rock beneath the topsoil!
 A friend of mine who builds roads in the Vancouver area – and whose father builds horse arenas – told me that you can go down 6 feet and you still won’t hit any kind of hard soil or anything that would provide a barrier to your gravel sinking away.

-He suggests you lay down 3-inch rock layer first, to provide that hard layer and then put your gravel on top of that, or you will just have to dump the same amount of gravel every year, year after year, because it just keeps sinking.
+He suggests you lay down 5-6 inches of a 3-inch minus rock layer first, to provide that hard layer and then put your gravel on top of that, or you will just have to dump the same amount of gravel every year, year after year, because it just keeps sinking.

 However, horses hooves are way more punchy than car or truck tires.
 So another friend of mine who builds both roads and horse trails in provincial parks, says that you can’t just put the 3-inch rock layer down.
 You first have to put a commercial-grade shielding material used in road building – like Nilex – down on the soil and then lay down the 3-inch rock or recycled concrete (often cheaper), and then the gravel.
 My own experience (keep reading) confirms this.

-After consulting with herd managers, researching the Internet and commercial companies who provide paddock footing services, the premier way to create the absolute best paddock drainage surface seems to be this: First dig down 4-6 inches, then lay either a commercial-grade shielding fabric or a specialized plastic draingrid on top of the hard pan soil, then layer with 3-inch rock, and then a 4-inch layer of 5/8 inch or 3/4 inch minus pea gravel and top with a 3-inch layer of 3/8 inch or 1/4 inch minus limestone gravel, or crusher dust.
+If you live in a climate that only gets occasional rain, or a short rainy season, then you may be able to just lay either a commercial-grade shielding fabric or a specialized plastic draingrid on top of the hard pan soil, then layer 2-4 inches of 3/4 inch minus pea gravel and top that with a 2-inch layer of 1/4 inch minus limestone gravel, or crusher dust.

-After trying cheaper variations – and having to spend an additional $2,000 on gravel every year, because it just kept sinking – I finally hired my friend who gets the commercial-grade barrier material from Nilex to come in and do it right for me.
-Because even if you clear down to hard pan, lay 3″ minus rock, then 4″ of 3/4-inch minus gravel, and 2 inches of 1/4″ minus or crusher dust… it still sinks!
+For my super rainy climate (the Pacific Northwest coast) after trying cheaper variations – and having to spend an additional $2,000 on gravel every year, because it just kept sinking – I finally hired my friend Mitchell, who gets the commercial-grade barrier material from Nilex, to come in and do it right for me.
+Because even if you clear down to hard pan, put a layer of 3″ minus rock, then 4 inches of 3/4-inch minus gravel, and 2 inches of 1/4″ minus or crusher dust… it still sinks!
 And next year, I had to spend another $2K to spread 3/4-inch minus gravel on top.
-And I had to do that every year, for 5 years, until I finally got my friend to come in and do it right.
+And I had to do that every year, for 4 years, until I finally got my friend Mitchell to come in and do it right.